 The KRK RP6 RoKit G3 is again a 2-way active monitor, with 73W and a 6″ woofer.
-It is probably a mid-point between the Yamaha HS 8 and the M-Audio BX5.
-It has a good frequency response, a medium sized woofer and balanced inputs, it is a good choice for those in medium or small rooms that want good quality and accuracy but don’t require a lot of power.
+They are probably a mid-point between the Yamaha HS 8 and the M-Audio BX5.
+It has a good frequency response, a medium-sized woofer, and balanced inputs.
+It is a good choice for those in medium or small rooms that want good quality and accuracy but don’t require a lot of power.

 Its main characteristics are:

 - 73 W, 6″ woofer + 1″ tweeter,

 - Input connectors: RCA, XLR and 1/4″ TRS.

 - 220€ per unit.